Ahmadsamiii/Turtlebot3withGazeboSimulation/README.md

-# Turtlebot3 with SLAM approach
+# Turtlebot3 with Gazebo simulation

-## Steps of Use Turtlebot3 with SLAM approach to create and save a map:
+## Steps of Use Turtlebot3 with Gazebo simulation:

 - **Step-1:** PC Setup steps